 Parsing follows the standard C strtod function with some extensions.
-After optional leading whitespace, one has a subject sequence consisting of an optional sign (+ or -), and either numeric data or special data.
+After optional leading whitespace, one has a subject sequence consisting of an optional sign ('+' or '-'), and either numeric data or special data.
 The subject sequence is defined as the longest initial subsequence of the input string, starting with the first non-whitespace character, that is of the expected form.

-The form of numeric data is a non-empty sequence of significand digits with an optional decimal point, and an optional exponent consisting of an exponent prefix followed by an optional sign and a non-empty sequence of decimal digits.
-A significand digit is either a decimal digit or a Latin letter (62 possible characters), with $\mathbf{A} = 10$, $\mathbf{B} = 11, \ldots, \mathbf{Z} = 35$; case is ignored in bases less or equal to 36, in bases larger than 36, $\mathbf{a} = 36$, $\mathbf{b} = 37, \ldots, \mathbf{z} = 61$.
+The form of numeric data is a non-empty sequence of significand digits with an optional decimal-point character, and an optional exponent consisting of an exponent prefix followed by an optional sign and a non-empty sequence of decimal digits.
+A significand digit is either a decimal digit or a Latin letter (62 possible characters), with 'A' = 10, 'B' = 11, ..., 'Z' = 35; case is ignored in bases less than or equal to 36, in bases larger than 36, 'a' = 36, 'b' = 37, ..., 'z' = 61.
 The value of a significand digit must be strictly less than the base.
-The decimal point can be either the one defined by the current locale or the period (the first one is accepted for consistency with the C standard and the practice, the second one is accepted to allow the programmer to provide MPFR numbers from strings in a way that does not depend on the current locale).
-The exponent prefix can be \mathbf{e} or \mathbf{E} for bases up to 10, or $\mathbf{0}$ in any base; it indicates a multiplication by a power of the base.
-In bases 2 and 16, the exponent prefix can also be \mathbf{p} or \mathbf{P} , in which case the exponent, called binary exponent, indicates a multiplication by a power of 2 instead of the base (there is a difference only for base 16); in base 16 for example 1p2 represents 4 whereas 102 represents 256.
+The decimal-point character can be either the one defined by the current locale or the period (the first one is accepted for consistency with the C standard and the practice, the second one is accepted to allow the programmer to provide MPFR numbers from strings in a way that does not depend on the current locale).
+The exponent prefix can be 'e' or 'E' for bases up to 10, or '@' in any base; it indicates a multiplication by a power of the base.
+In bases 2 and 16, the exponent prefix can also be 'p' or 'P', in which case the exponent, called binary exponent, indicates a multiplication by a power of 2 instead of the base (there is a difference only for base 16); in base 16 for example '1p2' represents 4 whereas '1@2' represents 256.
 The value of an exponent is always written in base 10.

 If the argument base is 0, then the base is automatically detected as follows.
-If the significand starts with 0b or 0B, base 2 is assumed.
-If the significand starts with 0x or 0X, base 16 is assumed.
+If the significand starts with '0b' or '0B', base 2 is assumed.
+If the significand starts with '0x' or '0X', base 16 is assumed.
 Otherwise base 10 is assumed.

 Note: The exponent (if present) must contain at least a digit.
 Otherwise the possible exponent prefix and sign are not part of the number (which ends with the significand).
-Similarly, if Ob, OB, Ox or OX is not followed by a binary/hexadecimal digit, then the subject sequence stops at the character 0, thus 0 is read.
+Similarly, if 'Ob', 'OB', 'OX' or 'OX' is not followed by a binary/hexadecimal digit, then the subject sequence stops at the character 'O', thus 0 is read.

-Special data (for infinities and NaN) can be @inf@ or @nan@(n-char-sequence-opt), and if base ≤ 16 , it can also be infinity, inf, nan or nan(n-char-sequence-opt), all case insensitive.
-A n-char-sequence-opt is a possibly empty string containing only digits, Latin letters and the underscore (0, 1, 2, ..., 9, a, b, ..., z, A, B, ..., Z, ).
+Special data (for infinities and NaN) can be '@inf@' or '@nan@(n-char-sequence-opt)', and if base ≤ 16 , it can also be 'infinity', 'inf', 'nan' or 'nan(n-char-sequence-opt)', all case insensitive.
+A 'n-char-sequence-opt' is a possibly empty string containing only digits, Latin letters and the underscore (0, 1, 2, ..., 9, a, b, ..., z, A, B, ..., Z, ).
 Note: one has an optional sign for all data, even NaN.
-For example, -@nAn@(This_Is_Not_17) is a valid representation for NaN in base 17.

-void mpfr_set_nan $(mpfr_t x)$ [Function] void mpfr_set_inf (mpfr_t x, int sign) [Function] void mpfr_set_zero (mpfr_t x, int sign) [Function] Set the variable x to NaN (Not-a-Number), infinity or zero respectively.
-In mpfr set_inf or mpfr_set_zero, x is set to plus infinity or plus zero iff sign is nonnegative; in mpt fr_set_nan, the sign bit of the result is unspecified.
+For example, '-@nAn@(This_Is_Not_17)' is a valid representation for NaN in base 17. void mpfr_set_zero (mpfr_t x, int sign) [Function] Set the variable x to NaN (Not-a-Number), infinity or zero respectively.
+In mpfr_set_inf or mpfr_set_zero, x is set to plus infinity or plus zero iff sign is nonnegative; in mpfr_set_nan, the sign bit of the result is unspecified.